nus-cs2103-AY2223S1/tp/docs/team/lan-jingbo.md

 * **New Features**:
   * Added `Request` field
     * Allows the user to record requests of guests in a single command.
     * Allows the user to set the request to default value if there are no request.
+    * Added test cases for Request.

 * **Enhancements to existing features**:
   * Refactored some part belong to AddressBook 3 to fit the GuestBook specificity.